UGIG LLC. DOING BUSINESS AS CAMPAID

 Reporting

 If you see something that violates these Guidelines, report it through the in-app Report button on the relevant Task, listing, offer, or message.
 For urgent safety issues, email support@campaid.net directly.
-Two confirmed reports on the same listing suppress it automatically pending admin review.
+Two reports from different users on the same listing suppress it automatically pending admin review; suppression is not a finding against the seller, and an admin reviews it.

 Tasker Strike System

 Taskers are subject to a strike system for conduct that harms other users or the platform.
 Strike-generating events include: (i) cancelling a confirmed Task after the Hirer has paid; (ii) failing to appear or complete work after confirmation; (iii) soliciting off-platform payment; (iv) receiving a valid Community Guidelines violation finding from Campaid.
-Three (3) strikes within any rolling one hundred eighty (180) day window result in automatic Tasker-mode suspension.
+Three (3) cumulative reliability strikes may result in suspension or termination of the account, subject to appeal.
 Fraudulent, safety-threatening, or legally impermissible conduct may result in immediate permanent ban without strike accumulation.

 Hirer and Buyer Conduct